Frequently Asked Questions

 The MSIF will be fully funded by the HSE.

 The MSIF will be licensed by the Minister for Health, but operationally run by Merchants Quay Ireland.
-It is an 18 month pilot project.
+It is an 18-month pilot project, which will be closely monitored and evaluated at the 6-month point.

 The MSIF is specifically for people who are injecting drugs.
-No smoking or other drug taking will be permitted.
-Current drug trends indicate that people who will use the MSIF are most likely to inject opiates and/or cocaine.
+No smoking or other drug-taking will be permitted.
+Current drug trends indicate that people who will use the MSIF are most likely to inject opiates (e.g. heroin) and/or cocaine.

 No. The service does not promote drug use.
 The service seeks to reduce harm and drug related overdose deaths and connect people with treatment services and other health and social services.

-In line with current MQI practice and policy, first time heroin users will be admitted to the MSIF subject to a robust assessment and induction process.
+In line with current MQI practice and policy, first-time drug users will be admitted to the MSIF subject to a robust assessment and induction process.
 They will also be offered a safer injecting information intervention and linked with the full range of drug treatment services.

 Pregnant people who are injecting drug users are a very vulnerable group and will require specific supports.
 This group will not be excluded from the service and we will have a dedicated staff member with expertise in this area.
 We will obviously be reviewing this prior to opening and ensuring that our own practice is in line with current Irish legislation and international best practice.
 We, of course, are aware of our responsibilities under the Children First Act 2015 and will act in accordance with these.